isomerpages/pa-cdcne/index.md

   - infopic:
       title: Healthier Together @ Tampines
       id: infopic
-      description: Don’t miss your chance to have One-Stop Access to Health, Care, and Support Services at Our Tampines Hub!
+      description: Don’t miss your chance to have one-Stop access to Health, Care, and Support Services at Our Tampines Hub!
       button: find out more
       url: https://northeast.cdc.gov.sg/healthier-together-tampines/